Trip Highlights

 - Emphasis on team boating and safety

-- Introduction to swiftwater rescue
+- Introduction to whitewater rescue

 - Hands on safety drills

 You will need solid Class III experience to attend this course.
 We’ll be training on continuous whitewater rivers with cold water.
-This course is the perfect opportunity to practice whitewater skills under the watchful eye of our instructors.
+This course is the perfect opportunity to practice whitewater skills under the watchful eye of our rowing instructors.

 Every Class IV Rowing School is uniquely designed based on river conditions and the group’s ability level.
 The following is a sample itinerary.